A look at Independence Realty Trust Inc.'s (IRT) recent performance gives investors their first glimpse of hope.

 Independence Realty Trust Inc. (NYSE: IRT) Trading Performance Indicators

-Check out the current performance indicators for Independence Realty Trust Inc. (IRT).
-In the past quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 8.35.
-Likewise, its price to free cash flow for the trailing twelve months is 672.70.
+You can see what Independence Realty Trust Inc. (IRT) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 8.27.
+Likewise, its price to free cash flow for the trailing twelve months is 666.35.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.64, a number that is poised to hit 0.01 in the next quarter and is forecasted to reach -0.10 in one year’s time.